ORNL/ChatHPC-app/README.md

 Documentation: <https://devdocs.ornl.gov/7ry/python-project-template>
 Coverage Report: <https://devdocs.ornl.gov/7ry/python-project-template/coverage>

-# Quick Start with Template.
+# Quick Start with Template

 1. Fork the repository.
 2. Run `setup_template.sh` to setup the template for the new project.